A user's guide to the topological Tverberg conjecture: Appendix: some principles of scientific discussion

+* There are two points of view on references concerning disproof of Topological Tverberg Conjecture.
+One of them is exposed in \cite{Sk16-4} [Added in 2022: and in other arXiv versions], the other in \cite{BZ16}.

-\begin{Remark}[Historical] Preliminary version of the current paper was sent in April 2016 to the authors of \cite{Oz, Gr10, Fr, MW, BFZ14, Ka, JVZ}.
-Besides approvals, I received letters implying that the description of references in current \S\ref{s:plan} is not proper.
-I asked the authors of these letters to explain which sentences in the description are not proper and why.
-I also asked to state their opinion, if different from mine, for citation in this paper.
-Since then, I received neither explanations nor statements to be cited.
+* The survey \cite{Sk16-4} refers to the other point of view (end of \S3.2).
+It also explains why the other point of view is inappropriate (\S4).
+This explanation was never publicly questioned.
+Preliminary version of \cite{Sk16-4} was sent in April 2016 to M. Ozaydin, M. Gromov, F. Frick, I. Mabillard, U. Wagner, P. Blagojevic, G. Ziegler, G. Kalai, D. Jojic, S. Vrecica, R. Zivaljevic.
+Besides approvals, I received letters implying that the description of references there is not proper.
+I asked the authors of criticism to explain which sentences in the description are not proper and why.
+I also asked to state their opinion, if different from mine, for citation in my paper.
+I received neither explanations nor statements to be cited.